-The tax rate is 8% between 2007 and 2010
+The tax rate is 8% between 2007-2011 and 7% for 2012.

 2.5.5 Bottom Bracket Income Tax:

 The tax base is the personal income base and positive net capital income, with the general personal allowance subtracted.
 Spouses can transfer negative net capital income and any unused personal allowance between them for the calculation of the bottom bracket tax.